 Tipping is common in Peru, however you must remember that it is voluntary, and how much you give depends on how you feel about the service you have received.
 Airport baggage carriers are the only exception and tipping is compulsory.
 These people are unwaged and make a living by carrying your luggage.
 The general rule is 1 or 2 soles per bag.
 For hotel staff, tipping is not expected, but is welcome.
 For hotel porters 1 or 2 soles per bag is reasonable.
 Drivers of standard taxis do not usually expect a tip.
 As with most countries, it is usual to tip in restaurants and 10% is expected for good service.
-For the support crew on trek (guides, cooks, porters etc.), it is recommended that each client contributes around £50 to £60 to a group tipping pool.
+For the support crew on trek (guides, cooks, porters etc.), it is recommended that each client, depending on the group size, contributes around \$100 to a group tipping pool (in US Dollars).